-- 31) In the first cell of the sixth row type Location:. - 32) In the next cell select Insert, then select Form and Select (List/Menu).
-Click OK to skip the label options.
-Change the name property to Location.
+- 35) In the first cell of the sixth row type Location:. - 36) In the next cell select Insert, then select Form and Select.
+Change the name property to Location. - 37) In the Properties panel, click on the List Values button.